MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Remove-MgBetaPolicyCrossTenantAccessPolicyPartnerIdentitySynchronization.md

 Delete the user synchronization policy for a partner-specific configuration.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgPolicyCrossTenantAccessPolicyPartnerIdentitySynchronization](/powershell/module/Microsoft.Graph.Identity.SignIns/Remove-MgPolicyCrossTenantAccessPolicyPartnerIdentitySynchronization?view=graph-powershell-1.0)

 ## SYNTAX

 ### Delete (Default)